AdvancedCustomFields/docs/filters/acf-fields-post_object-query.md

 - `acf/fields/post_object/query/key={$key}` 	Applies to all fields of a specific key.

 ## Example
-This example demonstrates how to modify the Post Object query args.
+This example demonstrates how to modify some of the Post Object query args.

 #### functions.php
 ```